melrief/sonic/README.md

 Contributions are welcomed in the form of PRs.

-People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing Cats on the Github page, Gitter channel, or other venues.
+People are expected to follow the [Typelevel Code of Conduct](http://typelevel.org/conduct.html) when discussing sonic on the Github page, Gitter channel, or other venues.

 ## License